Pupsen-Vupsen/trik-testsys-template/README.md

 2. `<Name>` is string contains only letters, numbers and delimiters `,`, ` `, `.`, starts and ends with letter.

 Also, they must contain
-1. `pin.txt`: The file which contains keys for hash and pin generators.
+1. `pin.txt`: The file which contains keys pin generator.
 The first number means count of pins, the second – first possible pin.
-For example, this equals to pin range `123–1022`:
+For example, this equals to pin range from 123 to 1022:
 ```
 900
 123